ijashuzain/arch_generator/README.md

 To generate the boilerplate code for your project, run the following command:

-dart pub run arch_generator --ddd --bloc build
+dart pub run arch_generator --ddd build

 This command will create a new folder structure and files for the DDD architecture, including support for `freezed` and `bloc` state management.
 You can replace `bloc` with `provider` if you prefer using the `provider` state management package.